Piru Creek: Recreation

 Trailhead at end of Piru Canyon Road, entrance to lower Piru Creek trails.

 Hiking, camping, off-roading and rock climbing are some of the recreational opportunities in the Los Padres National Forest that surrounds much of the Piru's course.

-One well-known trail follows Piru Creek through the lower part of Piru Gorge from Frenchman's Flat to the confluence with Fish Creek, and it is possible to continue all the way south from there to Lake Piru with much scrambling and wading.
+One trail follows Piru Creek through the lower part of Piru Gorge from Frenchman's Flat to the confluence with Fish Creek, and it is possible to continue all the way south from there to Lake Piru with much scrambling and wading.
 The entire hike can require more than two days to complete, and flooding from Piru Creek is a potential danger.

 In the spring, the stretches of Piru Creek from Pyramid Lake to Lake Piru and from Santa Felicia Dam to the mouth are actually possible to raft and kayak.
 The 15 mi first stretch has rapids up to Class IV and includes the challenging section known as Falls Gorge, while the calmer 4 mi second reach has Class I-II rapids only.
 Controlled water releases from the two dams provide some regulation of the flow although an effort is made to simulate natural discharges.
 As a result, the section is usually only runnable after rainfall.
 From 0.5 mi downstream of Pyramid Dam to the Los Angeles-Ventura County line, Piru Creek in various sections is designated a National Wild and Scenic River.